E-mail to Emily

 The poinsettia was brought to America by Joel Roberts Poinsett, of South Carolina who was an ambassador to Mexico in the late 19th century.
 It is one of the most popular "holiday flowers".

-Greenhouse PoinsettiasRumors have flourished that this plant is poisonous when eaten.
+Rumors have flourished that this plant is poisonous when eaten.
 It is not.
 Ohio State University has proven it otherwise.
-It is not on any list of poisonous plants when eaten.
+It is not on any list of poisonous plants.

 Florists do an interesting thing when arranging with poinsettia bracts.
 After cutting the stem diagonally dip it in alcohol for about 10 minutes.
 This will prevent the milky sap from oozing all over.
 Then use the plant material in an arrangement and it will be good to go for about eight to ten days.

 After the Christmas season the plant may begin to dry and curl.
 Place in a cool dark area - but not where it will freeze - until spring.
 When the weather warms up cut back to about six inches and place in a nice warm, sunny location.
-Summer out.
+Summer outdoors.

 In the fall, poinsettias will start to prepare themselves for another blooming season.
 Since poinsettias are prepared to bloom by the shorter day lengths in the fall (said to display photoperiodism) even the security lights of the house or street lights may interrupt the natural blooming schedule.
 After the 15th of October be sure the plant receives complete darkness from sundown to sunup.
 It should get 14 hours of complete darkness every day.